ExpeditionSTEM/2019SpaceAppsBadge/Code/README.md

 The "ATTiny Core" zip file includes the Tiny NeoPixel Library

 The "LCD" assistant is used to convert a bitmap to a hex table for Arduino.

+The "ozoled-oled-display-096-i2c-driver-library-master.zip" library has more example for the OLED display